-Good nutrition is important for healthy and growing kids.
+Good nutrition for kids is important for their growing bodies and development.
 As parents it can be overwhelming to know just what nutritious foods they need to grow healthy and get the most out of everyday life.
 Our paediatric dietitians can help.

 Does your child struggle with poor nutrition, eating disorders or food allergies?

 Experience with complex needs, developmental delay or disability.

 Dietetics and nutrition go hand in hand.
 Dietetics is all about how our diet and nutrition can impact our health and wellbeing.
 At Growing Early Minds our priority is helping children perform at their best, as well as empowering and educating families on how to overcome feeding challenges and create positive mealtime experiences.

 We employ a variety of evidence-based techniques, as well as fun, age-appropriate games when working with you and your child.
 Our experienced paediatric dietitians support families with general nutritional advice to more complex issues such as weight management, eating disorder, food allergies, enteral feeding, gastrointestinal disorders and more.

 Our paediatric dietitians are experienced in working with children who have complex needs, developmental delay or disability, including Autism.

 The Accredited Practising Dietitian (APD) credential is a public guarantee of nutrition and dietetics expertise.
 APD is the only national credential recognised by the Australian Government, Medicare, the Department of Veterans Affairs and most private health funds as the quality standard for nutrition and dietetics services in Australia.
 All our Growing Early Minds dietitians are registered with APD.

 Our paediatric dietitians work collaboratively to help set achievable goals for you and your child.
 Some common ways we can help you and your child may include:

 - Improve the food variety and nutritional intake in your child’s diet